sib-swiss/schemas/doc/source/schemas/rnaquantificationmethods.rst

   :field pageToken:
     The continuation token, which is used to page through large result sets.
-      To get the next page of results, set this parameter to the value of `nextPageToken` from the previous response.
+      To get the next page of results, set this parameter to the value of 'nextPageToken' from the previous response.
   :type pageToken: null|string

-  This request maps to the body of `POST /readgroupsets/search` as JSON.
+  This request maps to the body of 'POST /rnaquantification/search' as JSON.

-  TODO: Factor this out to a common API patterns section.
-  - If searching by a resource ID, and that resource is not found, the method will return a `404` HTTP status code (`NOT_FOUND`).
-  - If searching by other attributes, e.g. `name`, and no matches are found, the method will return a `200` HTTP status code (`OK`) with an empty result list.

-.. avro:record:: SearchReadGroupSetsResponse
+.. avro:record:: SearchRnaQuantificationResponse

-  :field readGroupSets:
+  :field rnaQuantification:
-    The list of matching read group sets.
+    The list of matching quantifications.
-  :type readGroupSets: array<org.ga4gh.models.ReadGroupSet>
+  :type rnaQuantification: array<org.ga4gh.models.RnaQuantification>
   :field nextPageToken:
     The continuation token, which is used to page through large result sets.
-      Provide this value in a subsequent request to return the next page of results.
-This field will be empty if there aren't any additional results.
+      To get the next page of results, set this parameter to the value of 'nextPageToken' from the previous response.
   :type nextPageToken: null|string

-  This is the response from `POST /readgroupsets/search` expressed as JSON.
+  This is the response from 'POST /rnaquantification/search' expressed as JSON.

-.. avro:record:: SearchDatasetsRequest
+.. avro:record:: SearchExpressionLevelRequest

+  :field expressionLevelId:
+    If present, return matching Expression Level record.
+  :type expressionLevelId: null|string
+  :field featureGroupId:
+    If present return only ExpressionLevel records which belong to this set.
+  :type featureGroupId: null|string
+  :field rnaQuantificationId:
+    The rnaQuantification to restrict search to.
+  :type rnaQuantificationId: string
+  :field threshold:
+    If present returns ExpressionLevel records with expressions exceeding this value.
+  :type threshold: null|float
   :field pageSize:
     Specifies the maximum number of results to return in a single page.
       If unspecified, a system default will be used.